nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Viewing your data `view`

-- The command `view` is used to view all statements, and a ViewCommand object will be created
+- When a command is given to view all statements, the command is first parsed to check if it follows the format as shown below.
+A ViewCommand object will be created at the end.
     - The format for the command is `view TIMESPAN -sort`
-- When a command for view is given, the command is first parsed to check if it follows the format as shown above
 - The relevant details will then be extracted out and passed as a ViewCommand object.
 Details include the start date, the end date, if sorting is required, and if `-all` is passed in the `TIMESPAN` field
     - If `-all` is passed, a boolean value will be set to true to indicate this.
 The start date and end date will be